Skip to Content

 Gas Station Attendant

 We always head off on some Playa del Carmen day trips and rent a car to explore on our own.
 Before returning the rental car, you’ll need to fill it up with gas.
-In Mexico, gas stations are full service, so they’ll pump your gas for you as well as wash the windows.
+In Mexico, gas stations are full-service stations, so they’ll pump your gas for you and wash your car windows.

-When filling up, we always suggest having the exact change and then a few pesos for a tip.
+When filling up with gas, we always suggest having the exact change and then a few pesos for a tip.
 It’s another one of those odd places where you tip in Mexico that we haven’t seen in other places in the world.

 Watch out for scams – Make sure to read this article Renting a car in Mexico, so you know about potential gas station scams in Mexico.